 So how exactly did they incorporate the two together?
 Tyler explained it to me;

 We had this idea to do a long Snapchat story.
 Like daily Snapchat stories about us getting ready to shoot and then going out to Frazier Park for production.
 We did a Snapchat take-over for a new company called GhostCodes, which features new Snapchat artists daily on their account.
 We pulled in nearly 10,000 viewers the day of our take-over!
 Afterwards, we just kept snapping, and then we thought it would be interesting if we just fell off the map.
 That’s what we did and it raised a lot of questions!

 I saw this firsthand myself.
 Fans were concerned about what was going on and started tweeting to find answers, causing the hashtag #WhatHappenedInFrazierPark to rise in popularity.

 Some even took to reaching out to Tyler Posey.

 One of the characters from the film ended up taking over Tyler’s Snapchat and took matters into his own hands.
 The line between reality and film vanished, and no one seemed to know what was real anymore.
 Some fans tried reaching out to the Frazier Park police!
 This created a pretty big buzz around the film, drawing fans in to submit Snapchats of themselves getting involved.

 This is the first and only time I’ve seen Snapchat utilized this way.
 I find it to be genius and innovative.
-The boys plan on hitting the independent festival circuit once Frazier Park is complete, which should be soon.
+The boys plan on hitting the independent festival circuit once FRAZIER PARK RECUT is complete, which should be soon.
 I look forward to seeing the complete film.
-You can explore a little more, including fan-submitted snaps, on Frazier Park’s website.
+You can explore a little more about the film, and its easter eggs on FRAZIER PARK RECUT‘s website.

 Make sure to follow Tyler on Twitter